 With common sense, you can greatly increase your safety and the safety of those around you.
 At the first clap of thunder, go to a large building or fully enclosed vehicle and wait 30 minutes after the last clap of thunder before you to go back outside.

 Plan Ahead!
 Make sure you get the latest weather forecast before going out.
 Get it here!

-Carry a NOAA weather radio (found at most electronics stores) or a portable radio with you, especially if you will be away from sturdy shelter (such as boating, camping, etc.).
+Carry a NOAA weather radio (found at most electronics stores) or a portable AM radio with you, especially if you will be away from sturdy shelter (such as while boating, camping, etc.).
 This way you will always be able to get the latest forecast.
 At the very least, the reception of an AM radio will have static created by lightning.
-So if you hear the static, keep an eye to the sky as a thunderstorm may be nearby.
+So if you hear the static, keep an eye to the sky as a thunderstorm may be approaching.

-If thunderstorms are expected and you go ahead with your planned outdoor activity, have a lightning safety plan in place.
+If thunderstorms are expected and you continue with your planned outdoor activity, have a lightning safety plan in place.
 Upon arriving on-site, determine how far away your shelter is in case lightning threatens.
 Remember to account for the time it will require to get to your safe location.
 If storms threaten or the sky begins to darken, monitor the sky for lightning.

 If lightning is seen and the time delay to its subsequent thunder is 30 seconds or less, or if thunderclouds are building overhead, implement your lightning safety action plan without delay!

 Remember the "Flash to Bang" method to estimate lightning from your location - If you see lightning, count the number of seconds until you hear thunder.
 Divide the number of seconds by five (three, in the metric system) to get the distance, in miles (in kilometers), to the lightning strike or bolt.
 For example, if you see lightning and it takes 15 seconds before you hear the thunder, then the lightning is 3 miles (5 kilometers) away from you (15 divided by 5 = 3 miles, too close!).